Nowcasting using regression on signatures: Nowcasting US GDP growth

+In factor models, the factor loadings and factors are not identified without imposing further structure.
+We follow \citet{bok2018macroeconomic} and impose a dedicated four-factor structure on the factor loading matrix with the following economic interpretation.
+The first factor is a ``soft'' factor, which only includes variables derived from survey data, usually published earlier than official statistic variables.
+The second and third factors called ``real'' and ``labour'', which refer respectively to activity and labour market variables.
+The final factor is a global factor, which includes all predictor variables.
+Details of the variables in each group are listed in Appendix \ref{sec:usgdp_factors}.
+These restrictions are sufficient to identify the model parameters.

-A model of this kind was first introduced by \citet{Geweke1977}.
-Subsequently \citet{stock1989new} used this to extract one-dimensional common factors ($r=1$) from a set of monthly indicators as new economic indices, which were then extended by others \citep[e.g.][]{mariano2003new, aruoba2009real}.
-Large datasets often pose the issue of dealing with ``large $n$ (the number of predictors), small $T$ (the length of time series)'' and how best to infer the hidden factors. \citet{bok2018macroeconomic} extract the factors from the observed data with the following procedure.
-The factors are initialised by finding the principal components of each factor group.
-Then there is a two-step procedure.
-First, given the estimated factors, apply regression to find the best model parameters.
-Second, given the estimated parameters, update the common factors using a Kalman smoother and the EM algorithm (see \citet{baum1966statistical, baum1967aninequality, baum1970amaximization}).
-Maximum likelihood estimation is obtained by iterating these two steps until convergence.
+\citet{bok2018macroeconomic} extract the factors from the data with the following procedure: At the start, the factors are initialised by finding the principal components of each factor group.
+Then, there is a two step procedure: first, given the estimated factors, we estimate the loading matrix, dynamic coefficients, and variance parameters by least-squares regressions; second, given these estimated parameters, we update the common factors using a Kalman smoother and the Expectation-Maximisation algorithm (see \citet{baum1966statistical, baum1967aninequality, baum1970amaximization}).
+Iterations of this EM procedure converge to a local optimum of the likelihood function under standard regularity conditions \citep{dempster1977maximum, wu1983on}.